 Prima Donna featuring Alan Coates, Danny Finn (pictured centre) and Lance Aston,

-sisters Jane and Kate Robbins
+sisters Jane Robbins and Kate Robbins

 and Sally Ann Triplett (front centre).

-Prima Donna had been selected as the UK's entry at the Song For Europe contest the previous month, seeing off competition from the New Seekers (who were disqualified from the contest) and from a group called Pussyfoot (whose line-up included Donna Jones and Mick Flinn, both of whom would go on to become established members of the New Seekers).
+Prima Donna had been selected as the UK's entry at the A Song For Europe contest the previous month, seeing off competition from the New Seekers (who were disqualified from the contest) and from a group called Pussyfoot (whose line-up included Donna Jones and Mick Flinn, both of whom would go on to become members of the New Seekers).
 The closest competition of all, though, came from another quarter.
 At the end of the voting Prima Donna's Love Enough For Two was tied in first place with Maggie Moone's Happy Everything.
 Unhappily for Maggie Moone, a majority of the regional juries gave their casting vote in Prima Donna's favour.
 Interviewed afterwards on Radio 1's Newsbeat, Danny said: "I'm sure it must have been great TV viewing but for us backstage... the nerves are frayed."

 In the Eurovision Song Contest itself, Prima Donna came third, finishing 22 points adrift of the German entry (Katja Ebstein's Theater) and 37 points behind the winning entry from Ireland (Johnny Logan's What's Another Year?).
+And Danny's verdict?
+"I think the best song certainly won."

 In 1981 Danny also sang in A Song for Europe as part of a backing group for singer-songwriter Gary Benson.
 Benson was best known for his 1975 hit Don't Throw It All Away, a song first performed by The Shadows in the 1975 A Song for Europe contest.
 His 1981 entry was a song titled All Cried Out.
 It finished joint fourth with a score of 63 points, 34 points adrift of the winning song, Making Your Mind Up by Bucks Fizz.

-In 2001 Kevin and Eve moved to Norfolk, where Kevin ran Rex Studios, a Great Yarmouth based company involved in the design of theme park attractions.
 In April 2004 Kevin and Eve moved to Crieff, Perthshire.
 "The idea was always that we would move up here to retire," Eve told a journalist (Daily Mail, 16th January 2006).
 Retirement plans, however, were put on hold when Scotdisc offered Eve the opportunity of a solo comeback.
-The result was a CD, DVD and video titled The Mountains Welcome Me Home, which included re-recordings of the New Seekers' biggest hits, together with some of the songs first featured on the video The New Seekers Story (The Mountains, Neil Sedaka's The Hungry Years and The Seekers' hit The Carnival Is Over).
-A follow-up album, 'Til The Season Comes Around Again, which featured Kevin Finn on backing vocals and Wishful Thinking's John Franklin on guitar, was released in 2006.
+The result was an album titled The Mountains Welcome Me Home, released in October 2005 on CD and cassette, and on DVD and video.
+The album included re-recordings of some of the New Seekers' biggest hits, together with songs first featured on the video The New Seekers Story - The Mountains, Neil Sedaka's The Hungry Years and The Seekers' hit The Carnival Is Over.
+A second album, 'Til The Season Comes Around Again, which featured Kevin Finn on backing vocals and Wishful Thinking's John Franklin on guitar, was released a year later in October 2006.

 Next page [Discography] >